 , .
 The Golden Rule in the UK states that: “over the economic cycle, the Government will borrow only to invest and not to fund current spending”

 .
-Celexa information
+Celexa for order

 , In other words on average over the duration of an economic cycle the government should only borrow to pay for investment that benefits future generations.
 Day-to-day spending that benefits today's taxpayers should be paid for with today's taxes, not with leveraged investment.
 Over the cycle, therefore, the current budget